-The Board and management are committed to corporate governance and to that extent they have adopted the second edition of the "Corporate Governance Principles and Recommendations" established by the ASX Corporate Governance Council and published by the ASX in August 2007.
+The Board and management are committed to sound corporate governance and accordingly they have adopted the second edition of the "Corporate Governance Principles and Recommendations" established by the ASX Corporate Governance Council and published by the ASX in August 2007.

-Where there has been any variation from the recommendations it is because the Board believes that the Company is not as yet of a size, nor are its financial affairs of such complexity to justify some of those recommendations and as such those practices continue to be the subject of the scrutiny of the full Board.
+Where there has been any variation from the recommendations it is because the Board believes that the Company is not as yet of a size, nor are its financial affairs of such complexity, as to justify some of those recommendations.
+Those practices continue to be the subject of the scrutiny of the full Board.